5 Possible Reasons Your Oven Isn’t Working (With Fixes)

 If your oven isn’t working, chances are the gas burner is not lighting.

-To check if that’s the case, you’ll need to make sure you don’t have a power outage because if the power is out, then your gas stove is not going to light.
+You’ll need to ensure you don’t have a power outage because if the power is out, your gas stove will not light, even if the burner is ok.

 1. Take off the burner grate, cap, and base.

-2. See if there is any food debris sticking to the burner.
-This is one of the most common reasons why your burner might not be lighting properly.
-You may need to use a can of compressed air or a toothpick to remove the debris.
+2. See if any food debris is sticking to the burner, as grease and gunk are one of the most common culprits when your burners are not lighting properly.
+You may need a can of compressed air or a toothpick to remove the debris.

 3. Take a close look at the wires connecting to the igniter.
 If there is a loose connection in place, you will need to tighten it before you try to get the oven to work again.